dataBridgeGoPkg/dataBridge/README.md

     - WithKeyNormalizer(fn)
 - Transform[T any](input, options...)
 (T, error): generic convenience wrapper.
 - TransformToJSON(input, outputPtr, options...) ([]byte, error): decode and marshal in one step.
 If outputPtr is nil, returns a generic map as JSON.
+- FromJSON[T any]([]byte, options...)
+(T, error) and FromJSONString[T any](string, options...): fastest path for JSON when your payload keys already match your struct json tags.
+Internally disables key normalization and uses a zero-reflection decode path when possible.

 ## Notes
 - YAML support is optional and off by default; enable with WithYAML(true).
 Uses gopkg.in/yaml.v3.